organisciak/dissertation/document/2_crowdsourcing.md

 For example, creative crowdsourcing projects like T-shirt design website Threadless are not human computation.
 Inversely, human computation does not have to be sustained by self-selected workers; a more traditionally hired closed system can suffice [@law_human_2011].

-### Open-Source

-An early model precedent to crowdsourcing is open source software development.
+\newthought{An early model precedent to crowdsourcing} is open source software development.

 With open source, software's underlying source code is freely accessible.
 Distributed collaboration was not initially a tenet of this openness, but it followed as a consequence.